Current status of this position: accepting applications

 We will give preference to candidates with the following kinds of experience.

-- Experience teaching preschool
+- Experience teaching physical and health education

 - Experience teaching at an international school, or in a multicultural environment.

 - Experience teaching non-native speakers of English.

 - Familiarity with inquiry-based learning.

 - Experience with collaborative planning.